adiwg/mdBook/mdtranslator/boundingbox.md

 # boundingBox:

-The *boundingBox* object provides a rectangle that geographicly encompasses that extent of the resource.
+The *boundingBox* object provides a rectangle that geographically encompasses that extent of the resource.
 The bounding box is primarily used to locate resources within a geographic region.

 ````ruby
     def newBoundingBox